YisusChrist/iltransfer/README.md

 -   [rich-argparse-plus](https://pypi.org/project/rich-argparse-plus) - 0.3.1.4
 -   [tqdm](https://pypi.org/project/tqdm) - 4.66.1

-These packages can be installed using the following command:

-This will install all the packages and their dependencies listed in the requirements.txt file.
-Make sure you have Python and pip installed on your system before running this command.

 > [!NOTE]
-> The software has been developed and tested using Python 3.11.4.
+> The software has been developed and tested using Python `3.12.1`.
 The minimum required version to run the software is Python 3.6.
 Although the software may work with previous versions, it is not guaranteed.

 ## Installation

+### From PyPI

-iltransfer can be installed easily as a Pypi package.
+`iltransfer` can be installed easily as a PypI package.
 Just run the following command:

 ```bash
 pip3 install iltransfer